Value for Money

 Value for Money is a 1955 British comedy film directed by Ken Annakin and starring John Gregson, Diana Dors, Susan Stephen and Derek Farr.
-It is based on the 1953 novel of the same name by Derrick Boothroyd.
+It was written by R. F. Delderfield and William Fairchild based on the 1953 novel of the same name by Derrick Boothroyd.

 Plot

 Chayley Broadbent has had the importance of frugality impressed upon him all his life by his Yorkshire father.
 On his death, Chayley inherits £62,000, which includes his father's clothing factory in the (fictional) town of Barfield.
 He asks his girlfriend Ethel to marry him but is extremely unromantic, telling her it is to save money on his housekeeper.
 She accepts.

 Chayley leaves Barfield for the first time in his life and visits London to attend the FA Cup Final.
 Afterwards he goes to a West End show and is pulled on stage by show-girl Ruthine West.
 They go to dinner in a posh restaurant, where his "look after the pennies" attitude leads to him questioning the bill, to the embarrassment of Ruthine.
 Back in Yorkshire, Chayley shows Ethel a photo of Ruthine.
 She angrily rips it up.

 Chayley returns to London and asks Ruthine to marry him.
 She declines, saying she wants to marry someone who has made something of himself.
 Back home, he decides to be the kind of man that Ruthine wants, and, taking Mayor Higgins' advice on how to do this, gifts the Council land for a children's playground and community center.
 The local newspaper, where Ethel works as a reporter, runs an article on his generosity, but Ethel remains unimpressed, especially when Chayley says he is bringing Ruthine to Barfield.

 Ruthine is surprised by how built-up and dirty Barfield is and how small and old-fashioned Chayley's house is.
 But when she hears stories about Chayley's wealth, she begins being affectionate to him.
 She attempts, unsuccessfully, to seduce him.
 Ruthine and Ethel decide to teach him a lesson.
 Chayley receives two writs for breach of promise: one from each of them.
 He chooses to marry Ethel.